Lorna McDonald Essay Prize

 This is an opportunity for academic writers to reveal their personal connection and passion for their subject and for memoirists to expand their personal story by researching and writing on broader aspects of life in CQ.

-The Lorna McDonald Essay Prize for 2019 opens soon
+The Lorna McDonald Essay Prize for 2019 is open now.
+Entries close on September 30.

 The Conditions of Entry for this year’s Prize are available here: Conditions of Entry